MichaelSchneeberger/do-notation/README.md

 The helper method `collect_even_numbers` is used to generate a sequence of monadic operations within the generator function `example`, which stores the immediate values if they are even integer.
 The `do` decorator converts the generator function `example` into a sequence of `flat_map` calls on the `StateMonad` objects.

+Unlike other do-notation implementations, the generator function must return an object that implements the `flat_map` method, rather than directly returning the containerized value.
+This design choice simplifies the library by only requiring the implementation of the `flat_map` method, avoiding the need for additional methods like `return` or `map`.
+Additionally, this approach ensures accurate type hint inference, making the code both cleaner and more type-safe.

 ### How It Works